 Fun fact: Gemma was one the first reviews published on The (Immaculate) Infatuation.
 Not much has changed since we wrote it up in April of 2009 - this place is still serving the same pastas and pizzas, to the same always entertaining crowd of unfortunately dressed tourists and downtown folk.
 What has changed is our ability to write restaurant reviews that don’t read like a second grader’s homework assignment about a grocery store.

 Gemma has never been in our annual Summer Guide, but few restaurants in NYC turn up for the warm weather quite like this one.
 This Italian restaurant in The Bowery Hotel features dirty sidewalk dining at its finest.
 On a nice afternoon, people are stacked three tables deep, with hangers on crowding the space between the tables and the curb, making it pretty much impossible to walk by.
 Basically, this is a See And Be Seen haven for people who care more about what’s on their feet that night than what’s going in their mouth.

-The thing is, Gemma doesn't suck like it should.
-Sure, it's a tad expensive, but the food is consistently somewhere between above average and solid.
-You can still take clients here to make them feel cool, still organize a last minute birthday dinner for 12 in a pinch, and still rely on Gemma for a lively Girls' Night Out.
-Just know that you'll be getting more scene than substance.
+The thing is, Gemma doesn’t suck like it should.
+Sure, it’s a tad expensive, but the food is consistently somewhere between above average and solid.
+You can still take clients here to make them feel cool, still organize a last minute birthday dinner for 12 in a pinch, and still rely on Gemma for a lively night out.
+Just know that you’ll be getting more scene than substance.